Nelarius/wrenpp/README.md

 ## Build

 Clone the repository using `git clone https://github.com/nelarius/wrenpp.git`.
-The easiest way to build the project is to include the contents of the `src/` folder in your project, since there's so little code.
+The entire library consists just of `Wren++.h` and `Wren++.cpp`, and so the easiest way to use the library is just to include them in your project directly.
 Just remember to compile with C++14 features turned on!

-Alternatively, you can build the static library with premake:
+Alternatively, you can use premake to generate a build file for the static library:

 ```sh
 premake5 vs2015 --include=<path to wren.h>